FreeFem/FreeFem-doc/source/documentation/mesh-generation.rst

 This function is avalaible for all 3D meshes.
 It checkes and validates the a given mesh, allows to remove duplicate vertices and/or elements and border elements.
 The possible arguments are

-- :freefem:`precismesh` this parameter is the criteria to define two merging points.
+- :freefem:`precismesh=` this parameter is the criteria to define two merging points.
     By default, it value is 1e-7 and define the smallest axis parallel boxes containing the discretion domain of :math:`\Omega`

 - :freefem:`removeduplicate=` is a boolean, allowing remove the duplicated elements and border elements

+- :freefem:`rebuildboundary=` is a boolean, allowing rebuild the border elements (in case of incomplete list given by the mesh)
 Example:

 .. code-block:: freefem